MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

 1. In the Azure portal, search for and select **Virtual machines** and, on the **Virtual machines** blade, click **+ Add**.

-1. On the **Basics** tab of the **Create a virtual machine** blade, specify the following settings (leave others with their default values):<!-- removing instruction for Azure Spot Instance.
+1. On the **Basics** tab of the **Create a virtual machine** blade, specify the following settings (leave others with their default values):<!-- removing instruction for Azure Spot Instance and Windows Server licenses.
 Unchecked by default -->

     | Setting | Value |
     | --- | --- |